ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attester:

-: An entity (typically a device), whose Evidence must be appraised in order to determine whether it is considered trustworthy, such as when deciding whether it is authorized to perform some operation
+: An entity (typically a device), whose Evidence must be appraised in order to infer the extent to which the Attester is considered trustworthy, such as when deciding whether it is authorized to perform some operation

 Endorsement: